-Star-hop to Coma star cluster | EarthSky.org
+Star-hop to the Coma star cluster | EarthSky.org

-Our chart at the top of this post shows the constellation Leo the Lion and the Coma star cluster highest up for the night at roughly 10 to 11 p.m. local time.
+Our chart at the top of this post shows the constellation Leo the Lion highest up for the night at roughly 9 to 10 p.m. local time (10 to 11 p.m. local daylight saving time).
 That’s the time on your clock no matter where you are on the globe.

 Long ago, the Coma star cluster represented the Lion’s tufted tail.
 It is a beautiful cluster, well worth taking the time to pick out in the night sky.
 You can see Leo from the suburbs, but you’ll need a dark sky to find the cluster.
 In mid-evening now, as seen from mid-northern latitudes in the Northern Hemisphere, the constellation of the Lion will be high in the southern sky.
 You’ll see the Lion at nightfall, too, though more in the south-southeastern portion of sky.